weaversa/cryptol-course/labs/Interpreter/Interpreter.md

 The first thing you should do is start up the Cryptol interpreter.
-Instructions on installing and running the interpreter can be found in this repo's [INSTALL.md](../../INSTALL.md) file.
+Instructions on installing and running the interpreter can be found in this repository's [INSTALL.md](../../INSTALL.md) file.
 Once you've got the interpreter started, follow along with this lab by entering the commands found here into the interpreter.